ModFest/website/static/assets/pages/submissions.md

 To submit a project to a ModFest event:
 - Join the [ModFest Discord](https://modrinth.com/) and `/register` for the event to access participant chat channels.
 - Upload your project to [Modrinth](https://modrinth.com/) (with source/description/images!) and get it reviewed and published.
+- Validate your project works in the **base modpack/server** for the event, fixing any incompatibilities.
 - Submit your project using `/submit modrinth` and enter your project URL.
 - Check the submissions section of the event page and validate your submission is visible!